codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

 ### Shared configuration repo directory structure
-Here is an example of the shared configuration repository structure.
+Here is an example of the structure of the repository with the shared runtime configuration.

 ```bash
 .